rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ### How many open-source and non-personal Rust projects do you currently contribute to (not including those you maintain)?

 Non-personal: at least one other person also contributes and the project is meant for others and not just yourself.
-Contribute: you regularly provide code including tests, documentation, issues, etc.
+Contribute: you regularly provide code, tests, documentation, issues, etc.

 - 0
 - 1
 - 2-4
-- 4-10
+- 5-10
 - More than 10

 > **justification**